 Website visitors want the best possible experience online – one that offers them the most relevant information in the most accessible format, delivered in the shortest amount of time.
 And while Google’s much-amended algorithms lean heavily toward rewarding meaty, long-form articles that include long-tail keywords and natural language, the world’s largest search engine also loves images – and rewards sites with the right kind of images, properly optimized, in the same way.

-When Google crawls webpages for indexing, it looks for keywords and how and where those keywords are used, both in text and in visual content.
+When Google crawls webpages for indexing, it looks for keywords and how and where they are used, both in text and visual content.
 And just as it does with text, it considers the value that content adds to the site and the experience of users who visit.
 The same criteria apply: images need to be high quality, optimized for SEO in multiple ways, mobile responsive, and relevant to a user’s search query.
 Visual content that meets those standards can enhance the ranking potential of the page or post to which it’s attached, and the content itself can generate quality backlinks as it’s shared and searched with tools like Google Image Search.

 We talk about alt text below, which strengthens the message of your articles with search engine spiders and improves the accessibility of your website.

 Where to find the best images for your WordPress website

 While using cookie-cutter stock images may be tempting because they are so easy to find, please try to use original imagery on your website.
 Google loves original content, including images.